-We conduct a large-scale engagement survey once every three to four years.
-In the latest survey conducted in December 2021, the positive answer rates for Employee Engagement and Employee Enablement were among the highest for all Japanese companies.
+We conduct a large-scale engagement survey and disclose the result once every three to four years.
+In the survey conducted in December 2021, the positive answer rates for Employee Engagement and Employee Enablement were among the highest for all Japanese companies.
 These results represent an ongoing trend since the previous survey (conducted in FYE 2019).
 This indicates that many employees are proud of working for ITOCHU Corporation and engage in work with strong motivation to contribute to the company and with the aim of achieving better-than-expected results on a voluntary basis.
-We are also adopting new measures through workstyle reforms and independent career development support to respond to the issues identified through this survey.
+In fiscal years when we do not conduct large-scale engagement surveys, we conduct simplified surveys with carefully selected questions to swiftly and accurately assess progress on these measures, report the identified issues, etc. to the Executive Officers Meeting and the HMC, and decide on new measures and improvements.
+In this way, we assess issues every year and conduct PDCA cycles to promote human resource strategies and make improvements.
+We are also adopting new measures to support the advancement of female employees through Femtech etc. and independent career development support to respond to the issues identified through this survey.
 We are verifying the effectiveness of these measures and building a structure to promptly take countermeasures.

-■ Engagement Survey Score
+Engagement Survey Score

 FYE 2015 FYE 2019 FYE 2022

-Employ ee Engagement 78 76 71
+Employee Engagement 78 76 71

-Employ ee Enablement 67 64 67
+Employee Enablement 67 64 67

-^{} The score is affirmative response (%)
+\ The score is affirmative response (%)